KTH/tamarack/README.md

 ### Integration tests in Docker

-Run integration tests against the service running as a :whale: Docker container using `npm run integration-tests-in-docker`.
+Run integration tests against the service running as a :whale: Docker container using `npm run test-integration-in-docker`.
 The script build the Docker container according to _Dockerfile_ and then starts another image that runs a _curl_-command against the service.